 How PEMRA can excercise control of the content in the digital space?

 Now comes to the regulatory part of enforcing a uniform content policy (i.e., compliance with the Code of Conduct-2015) across all mediums.
 This can be and should be done without any license fee like all other countries are doing out there as per your own examples.

-In the case of a platform, this can be enforced on the platform level itself by making this mandatory to agree with PEMRA code of conduct-2015, so no other license is required by the individual content contributor.
-Same would be the case with mobile applications.
+In the case of a platform, this can be enforced on the platform level itself by making this mandatory to agree with the PEMRA code of conduct-2015, so no other license is required by the individual content contributor.
+The same would be the case with mobile applications.
 For websites, there can be an online process where the website owner could submit their website and agree with all of the terms and conditions set forth in the code of conduct-2015.
 This would essentially give them a license to go with these services.

-It is imperative to understand for the legislators that these platforms disrupted this market by removing friction and if Govt truly cares about the digital disruption than try to propose policies that are productivity-oriented and not being developed with anomalies in mind by adding unnecessary hurdles for people who can and will make this “tabdeeli” happen.
+It is imperative to understand for the legislators that these platforms disrupted this market by removing friction and if Govt truly cares about the digital disruption then try to propose policies that are productivity-oriented and not being developed with anomalies in mind by adding unnecessary hurdles for people who can and will make this “tabdeeli” happen.